Fritzzin/udemy-web-bootcamp/README.md

-# udemy_web_bootcamp
+# Dev Bootcamp tasks (Udemy Course)

-Tasks and small projects related to one of the udemy courses I'm following.
+Repo to save my progress on the tasks, projects and general notes related to [this](https://www.udemy.com/course/the-web-developer-bootcamp) Udemy course I'm following.